michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 Finally, I'm happy if some readers find value in this article or if it sparks new ideas.
 I would be happy to hear your feedback.

-## Acknowledgements
+## Acknowledgments

 Thanks to [@mkellnhofer](https://github.com/mkellnhofer) for our valuable discussions on the idea of a decentralized web feed.
-He also contributed the majority of code for the [Aero Cast](https://github.com/moonstoneid/aero-cast) demo.
+He also contributed the majority of the code for the [Aero Cast](https://github.com/moonstoneid/aero-cast) demo.